 For desperate cases, it's always possible to disable this check by setting distcleancheck_listfiles as documented in Chapter 15 [Dist], page 52.
 Make sure you do understand the reason why make distcheck complains before you do this. distcleancheck_listfiles is a way to hide errors, not to fix them.
-There is always better to do.
+You can always do better.